Is San Miguel de Allende safe? What to expect as a tourist

 san miguel de allende night safety

-Especially those who are traveling alone.
-If you are into the nightlife scene past the usual bedtime hours then you will want to ramp up your own security and the way that you interact with others while out.
+Especially those who are travelling alone.
+If you are into the nightlife scene past the usual bedtime hours, then you will want to ramp up your security and the way that you interact with others while out.

-San Miguel de Allende is known for its rooftop bars and party vibes which are open for you to enjoy but when it comes to hometime you’ll need to remember to avoid walking long distances at night and use a local taxi service.
+San Miguel de Allende is known for its rooftop bars and party vibes, which are open for you to enjoy.
+But when it comes to home time, you’ll need to remember to avoid walking long distances at night and use a local taxi service.

 Where to Stay in San Miguel de Allende